Symphyotrichum nahanniense

 Symphyotrichum nahanniense (formerly Aster nahanniensis) is a species of flowering plant in the family Asteraceae endemic to Northwest Territories, Canada.

+Description

 Commonly known as Nahanni aster, it is a perennial, herbaceous plant that grows about 7 to 39 cm in height.
 Its flowers have white to pale rose, often becoming rose-violet, ray florets and yellow then reddish disk florets.

+Distribution and habitat

 The species grows only within Nahanni National Park Reserve and has been found at seven hot mineral springs locations within the Park.
 A survey conducted in 2019 recorded about 130,000 plants.